mattwarkentin/quarto-cv/README.md

-# Quarto Curriculum Vitate Extension
+# Quarto Curriculum Vitae Extension

 This repository contains a simple curriculum vitae (CV) format for the Quarto technical publishing system.